tlsnotary/tlsn/crates/notary/server/README.md

 String

 ---
+## Features
+### Notarization Configuration
+To perform a notarization, some parameters need to be configured by the prover and the notary server (more details in the [OpenAPI specification](./openapi.yaml)), i.e.
+- maximum data that can be sent and received.
+- unique session id.

+To streamline this process, a single HTTP endpoint (`/session`) is used by both TCP and WebSocket clients.

+### Notarization
+After calling the configuration endpoint above, the prover can proceed to start the notarization.
+For a TCP client, that means calling the `/notarize` endpoint using HTTP, while a WebSocket client should call the same endpoint but using WebSocket.
+Example implementations of these clients can be found in the [integration test](../tests-integration/tests/notary.rs).

+### Signing
+To sign the notarized transcript, the notary server requires a signing key.
+If this signing key (`notarization.private_key_path` in the config) is not provided by the user, then **by default, a random, ephemeral** signing key will be generated at runtime.

+This ephemeral key, along with its public key, will disappear once the server is stopped.
+This makes it only suitable for testing, unless relevant PKI (public key infrastructure) components are built.

+### TLS
+TLS needs to be turned on between the prover and the notary for security.
+It can be turned off though, if any of the following is true.

+1. This server is run locally.
+2. TLS is to be handled by an external environment, e.g. reverse proxy, cloud setup.

+The toggle to turn on TLS, as well as paths to the TLS private key and certificate can be defined in the config (`tls` field).

+### Authorization
+An optional authorization module is available to only allow requests with a valid API key attached in the custom HTTP header `X-API-Key`.
+The API key whitelist path, as well as the flag to enable/disable this module, can be changed in the config (`authorization` field).

+Hot reloading of the whitelist is supported, i.e. modification of the whitelist file will be automatically applied without needing to restart the server.
+Please take note of the following.
+- Avoid using auto save mode when editing the whitelist to prevent spamming hot reloads.
+- Once the edit is saved, ensure that it has been reloaded successfully by checking the server log.

-## Logging
+### Logging
-The default logging strategy of this server is set to `DEBUG` verbosity level for the crates that are useful for most debugging scenarios, i.e. using the following filtering logic:
+The default logging strategy of this server is set to `DEBUG` verbosity level for the crates that are useful for most debugging scenarios, i.e. using the following filtering logic.

 `notary_server=DEBUG,tlsn_verifier=DEBUG,mpc_tls=DEBUG,tls_client_async=DEBUG`

-In the config [file](./config/config.yaml), one can toggle the verbosity level for these crates using the `level` field under `logging`.
-Alternatively, use the CLI argument `--log-level` (see [this](#configuration)).
+In the configuration, one can toggle the verbosity level for these crates using the `level` field under `logging`.

-One can also provide a custom filtering logic by adding a `filter` field under `logging` in the config file above, and use a value that follows the tracing crate's [filter directive syntax](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax).
+One can also provide a custom filtering logic by adding a `filter` field under `logging`, and use a value that follows the tracing crate's [filter directive syntax](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax).

 Logs can be printed in two formats.
 Compact and JSON.
 Compact is human-readable and is best suited for console.
 JSON is machine-readable and is used to send logs to log collection services.
 One can change log format by switching the `format` field under `logging`.
-Accepted values are `compact` and `json`.
-If the config key is not set - `compact` is used by default.
+Accepted values are `COMPACT` and `JSON`. `COMPACT` is used by default.

 ---
 ## Architecture
 ### Objective
 The main objective of a notary server is to perform notarizations together with a prover.
 In this case, the prover can either be a
-1. TCP client — which has access and control over the transport layer, i.e. TCP
+1. TCP client — which has access and control over the transport layer, i.e. TCP.
-2. WebSocket client — which has no access over TCP and instead uses WebSocket for notarizations
+2. WebSocket client — which has no access over TCP and instead uses WebSocket for notarizations.

-### Features
-#### Notarization Configuration
-To perform a notarization, some parameters need to be configured by the prover and the notary server (more details in the [OpenAPI specification](./openapi.yaml)), i.e.
-- maximum data that can be sent and received
-- unique session id

-To streamline this process, a single HTTP endpoint (`/session`) is used by both TCP and WebSocket clients.

-#### Notarization
-After calling the configuration endpoint above, the prover can proceed to start the notarization.
-For a TCP client, that means calling the `/notarize` endpoint using HTTP (`https`), while a WebSocket client should call the same endpoint but using WebSocket (`wss`).
-Example implementations of these clients can be found in the [integration test](../tests-integration/tests/notary.rs).

-#### Signatures
-Currently, both the private key (and cert) used to establish a TLS connection with the prover, and the private key used by the notary server to sign the notarized transcript, are hardcoded PEM keys stored in this repository.
-Though the paths of these keys can be changed in the config (`notary-key` field) to use different keys instead.

-#### Authorization
-An optional authorization module is available to only allow requests with a valid API key attached in the custom HTTP header `X-API-Key`.
-The API key whitelist path (as well as the flag to enable/disable this module) can be changed in the config (`authorization` field).

-Hot reloading of the whitelist is supported, i.e. modification of the whitelist file will be automatically applied without needing to restart the server.
-Please take note of the following
-- Avoid using auto save mode when editing the whitelist to prevent spamming hot reloads
-- Once the edit is saved, ensure that it has been reloaded successfully by checking the server log

-#### Optional TLS
-TLS between the prover and the notary is currently manually handled in this server, though it can be turned off if any of the following is true
-- This server is run locally
-- TLS is to be handled by an external environment, e.g. reverse proxy, cloud setup

-The toggle to turn on/off TLS is in the config (`tls` field).
-Alternatively, use the CLI argument `--tls-enabled` (see [this](#configuration)).

 ### Design Choices
 #### Web Framework